 Novick , K.A., P. C. Stoy, G. G. Katul, D. S. Ellsworth, M. B. S. Siqueira, J. Juang, R. Oren.
 2004.
 Carbon dioxide and water vapor exchange in a warm temperate grassland.
 Oecologia, 138:259-274.
 Download PDF

-Much fun was had by Kim and Koong at FluxCourse 2016.
-Visit the course website to find out all the wonderful reasons why early career scientists studying land atmosphere interactions should join us in 2017!
+Just announced!
+Fluxcourse will happen July 15-26 near Nederland, Colorado.
+Visit the course website to find out all the wonderful reasons why early career scientists studying land atmosphere interactions should join us!

-This course emphasizes the application of basic mathematical operations and principles to problem solving and modeling in the environmental sciences.
+This course, which adopts a "flipped-classroom" approach, emphasizes the application of basic mathematical operations and principles to problem solving and modeling in the environmental sciences.
 In the first third of the course, applications will be drawn from a review of calculus.
 For the remainder of the course, applications will be drawn from a survey of differential equations, including ordinary differential equations, systems of equations, and partial differential equations.
 Both analytical and numerical solution techniques will be discussed, and students will perform calculations by hand and with the assistance of analysis programs like Mathematica and MatLab.
 View Applied Math for Environmental Science Syllabus here.